cervelliriccardo/VetenaryExample/README.md

 ##Techniques used
 * SqlServer 2016, jSon query, stored procedure to write data into database.
 * Entity data model implements IEditableObject to manage transaction and datasource objects (backup data before edit and then commit or rollback the change).
-Implements ICloneable to give clone functionality and IEquatable to give compare capabilitis.
+Implements ICloneable to give clone functionality and IEquatable to give compare capabilities.
 It implements IBaseEntity for have access to common fields and functionality for all the entity in the model.
 * Reflection to read common system fields for the entities that extend BaseEntityData.
 * Large use of ancestor class code to maximize the code reuse
 * Windows forms extend base form to avoid rewrite of common controls and code.